-Value-added tax (VAT) is a 20% sales tax levied on most goods in the UK.
+- Value-added tax (VAT) is a 20% sales tax charged on most goods in the UK.

-Visitors from outside the EU are eligible for tax-free shopping.
+- Visitors from outside the EU were eligible for tax-free shopping until January 2021.

-Up until 1 January 2021, if you lived outside the EU and you are travelling to the UK for leisure or business, you could be eligible for a VAT refund.
-The VAT-refund scheme is called the Retail Export Scheme or tax-free shopping, but the UK government have now ended this scheme.
+Up until 1 January 2021, if you lived outside the EU and travelled to the UK for leisure or business, you were eligible for a VAT refund.
+The VAT-refund scheme was called the Retail Export Scheme or tax-free shopping, but the UK government have now ended this scheme.

 Under the VAT Retail Export Scheme (VAT RES), international visitors to the UK can reclaim the VAT they pay on goods purchased but not consumed in the UK.